Petratype/norwegian-flashcards/README.md

 ## Contributing

-Currently not open for collaborations — this is my personal project and still in development, but i'd love to have them in the future!
+Currently not open for collaborations: this is my personal project and still in development, but i'd love to have them in the future!

 ---